Working with the Insurance Company After a Car Accident

 The goal of the insurance company is to make you settle for the smallest possible amount while hanging on to that cash as long as they can.
 Every day the money is in the bank of the insurance company, it is collecting interest.
 Regardless the evidence, the extent of your injuries, or what the police report reveals, the adjuster for the insurance company will try to get a feel for your desperation making the lowest possible initial offer.

 Most naive claimants will accept the first offer because it is more money than they have seen at one time.
 The claimant should immediately file a rejection letter with the adjuster and insurance company.

 Determining what the value of your claim is can be difficult for the average person.
 Perhaps you are suffering from a catastrophic injury, your medical bills are piling up, and you haven't been working.
 The adjuster for the insurance company knows that time is on their side, so they will drag their heels in an effort to get you to break and accept any offer.
-Without the help of a Los Angeles auto accident lawyer, the claimant may underestimate exactly how much they are entitled to the claim.
+Without the help of an auto accident lawyer, the claimant may underestimate exactly how much they are entitled to the claim.

 There are too many variables in a car accident case to just assume a value.
 Your attorney would consider your pain, your suffering, the cost of treatment years in the future, the value of your inability to work, and how this injury will negatively impact you in your later years, then put one value on everything.

 For most car accidents, it is incredibly difficult to get any money beyond the amount that the other person's insurance will cover.
 However, it is not impossible.
 If the person who strikes you with their vehicle happens to be wealthy or have some sizable assets, then you may be able to sue them for those assets or money.
 It is not out of the realm of possibilities that the court may award you more than the amount that is the exception and not the rule.